 - Other scenarios at the discretion of the Director of the Library.

 Prior to submitting a reservation request with the Director of the Library, the submitter should utilize the university’s classroom reservation system to exhaust all other possibilities of finding other computer lab space.

 Cell phones, blue tooth and other communication devices should either be turned off or set to vibrate when entering the Library.
-Conversations conducted via these devices are only allowed in the stairwell, study rooms and restrooms.
+Conversations conducted via these devices are only allowed in the stairwell, study rooms, and restrooms.

 Use of all audio-visual devices in the library, including iPods/iPads, MP3 players, radios or computers require the use of headphones.
 Volume level on the headphones should not be audible to others.
 Headphones are also available at the Circulation Desk for checkout.

 The library has four study rooms available for reservation for individual or small group use.
 All other study rooms are available on a first come first serve basis for those engaging in interactive group work.
 However, the study rooms are not sound proof and loud conversations and audio/video presentations may be heard outside the closed door.
 Groups using these rooms should conduct themselves with respect for those studying in close proximity to their room.